datacamp-content-public/Howard-Course/chapter1.md

 ---
-title: Template Chapter 1
+title: Module 1
 description: >-
-  This is a template chapter.
+  This is a use case for the Howard R Class blah blah

 ---